 CUDA's shared memory is now called local, declared __local.

-Your source code is not part of the main program but must be loaded as a text buffer.
+Your source code is not part of the main program but must be loaded as

 1. Getting started: Hello, World!